reactjs/pl.react.dev/content/docs/design-principles.md

 >
 >This document assumes a strong understanding of React.
 It describes the design principles of *React itself*, not React components or applications.
 >
->For an introduction to React, check out [Thinking in React](/docs/thinking-in-react.html) instead.
+>For an introduction to React, check out [Myślenie reactowe](/docs/thinking-in-react.html) instead.

 ### Composition {#composition}